by Mella Noir

 For the last 20+ years, every celebrity image you’ve seen has most likely been shot by his telephoto lens.
 He’s been featured in The New York Times, Los Angeles Magazine (more than once), Rolling Stone, Radar Online, (more than once), Entertainment Weekly, a cool YouTube video generating 1.7 million views, all the way to South China newspapers and Jerusalem Post.

-But beware – gone are the days when he would show up for an enticing A-lister at a moments notice…nowadays, Rick himself has become the one to watch.
-He’s been featured in many magazine articles, radio shows, reality shows and even a movie or two, and finds interest generated at him from all angles.
-The fame chaser is now the followed one.
+But beware – gone are the days when he would show up for an enticing A-lister at a moment’s notice…nowadays, Rick himself has become the one to watch.
+He’s been featured in many magazine articles, radio shows, reality shows, and even a movie or two, and finds interest generated at him from all angles.
+The fame chaser is now the following one.
 Everyone wants to know the secret to instant fame and he carries the key.
 How is that for irony?

 Here is what he shared: